animatronixs-dev/animatronic-kit/README.md

-repository-name
+animatronic-kit
-# Repository Name
+# Animatronic Kit

+Based on "Animatronic Kit: Maxwell" at https://www.bottango.com/products/maxwell-1

+Based on "Controlling our Animatronic "Dragon" with Home Assistant Voice" at https://www.youtube.com/watch?v=aR0qSIRDQpg

-Based on "ABC" at https://www.abc.com/
+Based on "Animatronixs on Facebook" at ...

 ## 100 - Introduction